Rangers hit 5 HRs to halt A's surge in 8-3 win

 Calhoun homered to right two batters later, and Andrus’ two-run drive to left made it 4-0.

 Calhoun connected off Roark again in the third for his 20th home run.
-It’s the second career multihome run game for Calhoun, who grew up about 35 miles northeast of Oakland.
+It’s the second career multihomer game for Calhoun, who grew up about 35 miles northeast of Oakland.

+“I have been hitting the ball pretty good and not getting any results, so it felt good to get some today,” Calhoun said.
+“One home run is always good but to get two felt really good.”

 Roark allowed five runs and six hits in three innings, and the A’s lost their final regular season home game for the second straight season.